The writers who find their way to Pisgah Press reflect the very best of our creative spirit.

 Chris Highland was a Protestant minister and interfaith chaplain for many years before becoming a humanist celebrant.
 With a degree in Religion and Philosophy from evangelical Seattle Pacific University and an M.Div. from a diverse consortium of seminaries (Graduate Theological Union in Berkeley), he has been active in “presence ministry” and nonprofit work in a […]

-H. N. Hirsch’s Fault Line, the second in the Bob & Marcus Mystery Series, available now!
+H. N. Hirsch’s Rain, the latest in the Bob & Marcus Mystery Series, available now!
 H. N. Hirsch is a political scientist and just-retired university professor as well as an accomplished writer.
-Born in Chicago and educated at the University of Michigan and Princeton, Hirsch has taught at Harvard, the University of California-San Diego, […]
+Born in Chicago and educated at the University of Michigan and Princeton, Hirsch has taught at Harvard, the University of California-San Diego, Macalester […]

 Michael Hopping lives near Asheville, North Carolina.
 In a former life he was a practicing psychiatrist and medical director for a community mental health center.
 In search of less industrialized approaches to coping with today’s world, he eventually left the field.
 His short fiction and creative nonfiction have appeared in Spoiled Ink, The Great Smokies […]